 - 4.1 The share capital of the Company consists of an unlimited number of shares with or without par value as the Directors may determine which, upon issue, the Directors may designate Ordinary Shares or C Shares of such classes and denominated in such currencies as the Directors may determine.
-As at the close of business on the Latest Practicable Date, the Company had 234,270,650 Ordinary Shares in issue.
+As at the close of business on the Latest Practicable Date, the Company had 437,842,078 Ordinary Shares in issue.
 The Ordinary Shares are in registered form and may be held in certificated or in uncertificated form.
-The entire issued share capital of the Company is admitted to trading on the Specialist Fund Segment. - 4.2 In order to facilitate the Share Issuance Programme, the Board has proposed at the November General Meeting the Resolutions in order to, among other things, seek Shareholder approval for the allotment on a non-pre-emptive basis of up to (i) 250 million New Shares issued through the Share Issuance Programme.
-The authority conferred by the Resolutions will lapse on 19 February 2022.
-If the authority conferred by the Resolutions is exhausted either before or after the 2021 AGM, the Directors may seek Shareholder authority to issue further Shares on a non-pre-emptive basis at one or more subsequent general meetings. - 4.3 The Company has not granted any options over its share or loan capital which remain outstanding and has not agreed, conditionally or unconditionally to grant any such options. - The Company derives earnings from its gross assets in the form of dividends and interest.
+The entire issued share capital of the Company is admitted to trading on the Specialist Fund Segment. - 4.2 In order to facilitate the Share Issuance Programme, the Company obtained authority at the May General Meeting to allot on a non-pre-emptive basis of up to (i) 400 million New Shares.
+The authority lapses on 31 December 2023.
+If the authority is exhausted before the AGM, the Directors may seek Shareholder authority to issue further Shares on a non-pre-emptive basis at one or more subsequent general meetings. - 4.3 The Company has not granted any options over its share or loan capital which remain outstanding and has not agreed, conditionally or unconditionally to grant any such options. - 4.4 The Company derives earnings from its gross assets in the form of dividends and interest.
 Whilst the earnings per Ordinary Share will be reduced, it is expected that the Share Issuance Programme will be earnings enhancing to the extent that the Company's ongoing expense ratio is reduced due to the fixed costs being spread across a larger equity base.